zm1990s/PANW-AIRS-for-Dify/README.md

 This plugin is a PANW AI Runtime Security API security tool designed for the Dify platform, aiming to enhance the security of AI model and interactions.
 By integrating Palo Alto Networks' advanced cloud threat detection services, it provides users with comprehensive security protection.

+### IMPORTANT NOTICE BEFORE USE

+The software is provided "as is" and the author disclaims all warranties with regard to this software including all implied warranties of merchantability and fitness. in no event shall the author be liable for any special, direct, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data or profits, whether in an action of contract, negligence or other tortious action, arising out of or in connection with the use or performance of this software.

 ### Prerequisites

 Authorized users should refer to the [AI Runtime Security: API Intercept Overview](https://docs.paloaltonetworks.com/ai-runtime-security/activation-and-onboarding/ai-runtime-security-api-intercept-overview) to complete the configuration of AI Runtime Security.